main image

 To prepare for your small claims court hearing:

 • Prepare your evidence.
-Make sure you have the demand letter, invoices to your client, correspondences between you and your client, notices of payment due, receipts, etc. ready for trial.
+Ensure you have the demand letter, invoices to your client, correspondences between you and your client, notices of payment due, receipts, etc., ready for trial.
 You want to have your evidence organized with titles, dates, and why that piece of evidence is important.
 All your evidence should be geared towards showing the judge why you are correct and should be awarded a judgment in your favor.
-If this sounds confusing or daunting let PeopleClerk help you with your evidence packet!

 • Prepare what to say.
 During the hearing, the judge will ask your client why they are being sued.
 Be prepared to also answer why you are demanding payment from your client.
 Be specific about the amount you are owed and why they owe you the amount you are claiming.